About VBM Sprint

 What is VBM Sprint in practice?

-What is an illusion?
+What is the illusion?

-The Sprint Effect is a diagnosis that:
+The Sprint delivers a diagnosis that:

 Structures the ownership conversation.

-Names the mechanisms.
+Names the underlying mechanisms.

-Shows gaps and consequences.
+Exposes the gaps and their strategic consequences.

-Asks the right questions.
+Asks the critical questions.

-Leads to the next step: Designing a tailored solution.
+Leads to the next step: designing a tailored solution.

 Is VBM Sprint for you?

-VBM Sprint doesn't promise miracles.
+The VBM Sprint does not promise miracles.

-VBM Sprint offers something more valuable: clarity on where the real problem is.
+Absolute clarity on where the real problem is.

 VBM Sprint essentials.

-The VBM Sprint in 60 seconds
+The Essence of VBM Sprint in 60 seconds.

-The essence of VBM Sprint in 60 seconds .
+The Essence of VBM Sprint in 60 seconds.

-This is not a vision workshop.
+This is not an abstract vision session.

 VBM Sprint outputs.